-Approach transfer via MPI via MPI takes place with the following proceeding: Connect your PC to the MPI jack of your CPU via a MPI programming cable.
-Load your project ct in the SIMATIC Manager from Siemens.
-Choose in the m enu Options > Set PG/PC interface. ccording list the "PC Adapter (MPI)"; if appropriate you st, then click on [Properties].
-Set in the registration a valid address. er MPI the transfer parameters of your MPI net and type Switch to the reg gister Local connection. ort of the PCs and the transfer rate 38400Baud for the ng cable from VIPA.
-Via PLC > Load to module you may transfer your project via MPI to the CPU and save it on a MMC via PLC > Copy RAM to ROM if one is plugged.
-Transfer via MMC • y C ard) serves as external transfer and storage medium rmware.
+Approach transfer via MPI A maximum of 32 PG/OP connections is supported by MPI.
+The transfer via MPI takes place with the following proceeding: Connect your PC to the MPI jack of your CPU via a MPI programming cable.
+Load your project in the SIMATIC Manager from Siemens.
+Choose in the m nenu Options > Set PG/PC interface. ccording list the "PC Adapter (MPI)"; if appropriate you st, then click on [Properties].
+Set in the register MPI the transfer parameters of your MPI net and type a valid address.
+Switch to the reg gister Local connection.
+Set the COM port of the PCs and the transfer rate 38400Baud for the MPI programming cable from VIPA.
+Via PLC &gt; Load to module you may transfer your project via MPI to the CPU and save it on a MMC via PLC &gt; Copy RAM to ROM if one is plugged.
+Transfer via MMC The MMC ( Memory Card ) serves as external transfer and storage medium for programs and firmware.
 It has the PC compatible FAT16 file system.
 There may be stored several projects and sub-directories on a MMC storage module.
 Please regard that your current project respectively the file with the reserved file name is stored in the root directory.
 With an overall reset, PowerON or CPU-STOP the MMC is automatically read.
-By presetting a reserved file name the functionality of the CPU may be influenced.
-Reserved file File name Description names S7PROG.WLD Project file - is read after overall reset respectively may be written by CPU by an order.
+By presetting a reserved file name the functionality of the CPU may be influenced. be innuenceu.
+Reserved file names File name Description S7PROG.WLD Project file - is read after overall reset respectively may be written by CPU by an order.
 AUTOLOAD.WLD Project file - is read after PowerON.
 PROTECT.WLD Protected project file (see "Extended know-how protection").
-VIPA_CMD.MMC Command file - once executed at CPU-STOP next PowerON. (see "MMC-Cmd - Auto comma .pkg Firmware file - is recognized after PowerON and may be installed by means of an update request (see "Firmware update").
+VIPA_CMD.MMC Command file - once executed at CPU-STOP up to the next PowerON. (see "MMC-Cmd - Auto command"). .pkg Firmware file - is recognized after PowerON and may be installed by means of an update request (see "Firmware update").